 State of Aging in TN: Shorts

 The Tennessee Commission on Aging and Disability's (TCAD) Aging Commission Liaison, Anna Lea Cothron, interviews Shelley Matthews about MyRide TN and the current and future transportation needs of older Tennesseans.
+(Audio only.)

 Matthews is the Director of the Southwest Tennessee Development District’s Area Agency on Aging and Disability (SWAAAD).
 She attended Liberty University in Lynchburg, Virginia as a history major and was a National Debate Tournament champion in 1995.
 Upon return from college, she worked for the Tennessee Disability Coalition in Nashville (providing information and assistance services for consumers calling the Coalition), the Tennessee Brain Injury Association, the Autism Society of Middle Tennessee, and the Middle Tennessee Center for Independent Living.